-The management fees for a bank account in Belgium will differ according to the services requested by the client.
+The management fees for a bank account in Belgium in 2021 will differ according to the services requested by the client.
 Incomes from savings accounts or foreign investments need to be registered in the annual tax return.

 Banking facilities for foreigners in Belgium